It’s no secret that Santa Claus, Indiana, and sites throughout Lincoln’s Indiana Boyhood Home are number one for family fun.

 Visit the Santa Claus Museum & Village to learn the fascinating history behind Santa Claus, Indiana.
 Let the kids write letters to Santa in the original Santa Claus Post Office.
 They’ll even receive a response in the mail, a tradition that dates back to the 1920s.

-After all those activities, everyone will need a souvenir to remember your special family vacation.
+After all those activities, you’ll all need a souvenir to remember your special family vacation.
 Visit Evergreen Boutique & Christmas Shop and the gigantic Santa Claus Christmas Store to find the perfect ornament, and get it personalized for free!
 Check out other great goodies at Santa’s TOYS.

 Where should you eat?